awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 + You can only import your data to a new DB instance, not an existing DB instance\.
 + You must use Percona XtraBackup to create the backup of your on\-premises database\.
 + You can't migrate from a source database that has tables defined outside of the default MySQL data directory\.
 + You must import your data to the default minor version of your MySQL major version in your AWS Region\.
-For example, if your major version is MySQL 5\.6, and the default minor version for your AWS Region is 5\.6\.51, then you must import your data into a MySQL version 5\.6\.51 DB instance\.
+For example, if your major version is MySQL 8\.0, and the default minor version for your AWS Region is 8\.0\.28, then you must import your data into a MySQL version 8\.0\.28 DB instance\.
 You can upgrade your DB instance after importing\.
 For information about determining the default minor version, see [MySQL on Amazon RDS versions](CHAP_MySQL.md#MySQL.Concepts.VersionMgmt)\.
 + Backward migration is not supported for both major versions and minor versions\.
-For example, you can't migrate from version 5\.7 to version 5\.6, and you can't migrate from version 5\.6\.39 to version 5\.6\.37\.
+For example, you can't migrate from version 8\.0 to version 5\.7, and you can't migrate from version 8\.0\.28 to version 8\.0\.27\.
-+ You can't import a MySQL 5\.5 database\.
++ You can't import a MySQL 5\.5 or 5\.6 database\.
 + You can't import an on\-premises MySQL database from one major version to another\.
-For example, you can't import a MySQL 5\.6 database to an Amazon RDS MySQL 5\.7 or 8\.0 database\.
-Similarly, you can't import a MySQL 5\.7 database to an RDS for MySQL 8\.0 database\.
+For example, you can't import a MySQL 5\.7 database to an RDS for MySQL 8\.0 database\.
 You can upgrade your DB instance after you complete the import\.
 + You can't restore from an encrypted source database, but you can restore to an encrypted Amazon RDS DB instance\.
 + You can't restore from an encrypted backup in the Amazon S3 bucket\.
 + You can't restore from an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.